 - Each boy has a piggy bank which I bought each one when they were first born to start teaching them how to save.

 - They get a quarter when they match a whole load of socks, help mommy with chores, and more they receive a quarter that they can put into their piggy banks.

-- If Jack gets more then one quarter he is always generous and gives Luke’s piggy bank some change.
+- If Jack gets more than one quarter he is always generous and gives Luke’s piggy bank some change.
 We will get into more about chores around the home soon.

 - The alarm clock between the piggy banks is also a sound machine that is absolutely necessary.
 I think this helps a ton with drowning out the occasional outdoor sounds or just about anything.